 The GT is much the most numerous, with a huge choice in the classifieds.
 The GTC, however, has great charm of its own with an indomitably stiff structure, seven layers of trim in its majestically powered hood and the ability to touch 190mph even with the roof down.
 You get to hear more of the W12’s expensive-sounding exhaust note, too.

 Running costs could be a worry; over two tonnes, 479lb ft on offer from just 1600rpm and all that pace potential make for a thirsty car, with 20mpg available only to the saintly.
 CO2 is rated at an embarrassing 410g/km, too.
 However, the Continental has a reputation for reliability and durability, and servicing costs are only mildly frightening.
+It’s not often you discover a car with zero issues, but the Conti GT really is that close to perfect.

 Find a car with a thorough history from a franchised dealer or marque specialist and you’ll live happily in rapid-transit luxury for years.
-Notice that we haven’t mentioned footballers once.
-Until now.